alnutile/saucelabs_client/readme.md

 ## Setup

+Add it to your composer.json see https://packagist.org/packages/alnutile/saucelabs_client for updates to the settings.
-Just copy the env_example file to .env and put in your username and token.
+Then copy the env_example file to .env and put in your username and token.
 Then run composer install and the library should allow you to make these requests to SauceLabs using your username and token.

 ## RoadMap